Losant/losant-rest-ruby/docs/_schemas.md

 ## Organization Post

-Schema for the body of a Organization creation request
+Schema for the body of an Organization creation request

 ```javascript
 {